-- PW4 Rose Lomazulu Maziya is a sister to the accused's mother, and, she stays with the accused and his mother.
-The deceased is her aunt.
-She testified that on the 12th May 2011 she arrived home at about 6pm and roasted meat; they ate the meat together with the accused.
-His mother had not yet returned from a neighbouring sheeben.
-The accused left and his mother arrived shortly thereafter; he returned after sometime when they had slept.
+- [7] PW4 Rose Lomazulu Maziya is a sister to the accused's mother, and, she stays together with the accused and his mother in the same homestead.
+The deceased was her aunt.
+She testified that on the 12th May 2011 she arrived home at about 6pm and roasted meat; she ate the meat together with the accused.
+His mother had not yet returned from a neighbouring sheeben; however, she arrived shortly after he had left.
+He returned home at night when they were asleep.
 Again he left for the second time and she heard the door closing.
-He disappeared for a long time and later came back.
-The accused was moving in and out of the homestead, and, he had told her not to lock the door from inside and that he would lock the door from outside. - [8] This witness decided to ask the accused where he was coming from, and, he said he was with his friend Orlando Sithole.
-She switched on the radio, and, she heard that the time was 4am on the next day.
-Two hours later at 6am, Siphiwe Maziya told her that the deceased had been raped the whole night.
+He disappeared for a long time, and, later came back.
+The accused was moving in and out of the homestead, and, he had told PW4 not to lock the door from inside.
+The accused had assured PW4 that he would lock the door from outside. - [8] On his return PW4 asked the accused where he was coming from; in reply, he said he was with his friend Orlando Sithole.
+She switched on the radio, and, heard that the time was 4am on the next day.
+Two hours later at 6am, Siphiwe Maziya told her that the deceased had been raped during the night.
 She went out of the house and saw police at the deceased's homestead.
-She woke up the accused's mother, and they went to the deceased's homestead.
-They left the accused sleeping in the house.
-When they arrived at the deceased's homestead, they saw a police van leaving the deceased's homestead and driving to her homestead.
+She woke up the accused's mother; and, they went to the deceased's homestead.
+The accused was still sleeping in the house.
+When they arrived at the deceased's homestead and driving to her homestead.
 They saw the accused running away and the police chasing after him from behind.
 The police eventually caught him and locked him in the police van.
 Subsequently, they went to the Siteki Police Station to record statements.

-- [9] A few days after the incident, she found the accused's jacket hidden behind the door to the house; she was sweeping the house.
-The jacket had bloodstains, and, it was worn by the accused on the day of the incident but he removed it on the following day.
-He told his brother Magagajane Maziya about the jacket, and, he surrendered the jacket to the police.
-She was able to identify the jacket in Court during the trial, and, she further confirmed that the jacket belongs to the accused. - [10] Under cross-examination she denied that the jacket belonged to the accused's friend Orlando Sithole, and, she reiterated her evidence that the jacket belongs to the accused.
-She further reiterated her evidence that the accused was wearing the said jacket on the day the deceased died.
+- [9] A few days after the incident, PW4 found the accused's jacket hidden behind the door to the house; she was sweeping the house.
+The jacket had bloodstains, and, it was worn by the accused on the day of the incident.
+She told his brother Magagajane Maziya about the jacket; and, he surrendered the jacket to the police.
+She was able to identify the jacket in Court during the trial, and, she further confirmed that the jacket belonged to the accused. - [10] Under cross-examination she denied that the jacket belonged to the accused's friend Orlando Sithole, and, she reiterated her evidence that the jacket belongs to the accused.
+She further reiterated her evidence that the accused was wearing the said jacket on the day when the deceased died.
 PW4 reiterated her evidence that the accused was moving in and out of the house on the day in question and that he finally returned to sleep at 4am.
 The accused had told her that he was with Orlando Sithole.
 She conceded that when he was arrested by the police on the next day, he had changed clothing and was no longer wearing the purple jacket, which she had found with bloodstains and hidden behind the door. - [11] PW5 Sipho Matse testified that in the evening of the 11th March 2011, he visited the sheeben homestead of PW3 Sibongile Maziya.
 The accused arrived shortly thereafter and joined the drinking session.
 When the other people left, he remained behind with PW3.
-The accused was unsettled, moving in and out of the homestead, and that he eventually departed at 1am.
+The accused was unsettled, moving in and out of the homestead; and, that he eventually departed at 1am on the next day.

 During the trial he identified the jacket as the one that was worn by the accused on the day of the commission of the offence.
 He maintained his evidence under cross-examination.